-In the list of flows, do any of the following:
+In the list of flows, select a flow.
+You'll see a set of icons.

-To pause a cloud flow, set its toggle to Off.
+To pause a cloud flow, select Turn Off.

-To resume a cloud flow, set its toggle to On.
+To resume a cloud flow, select Turn on.

-To delete a cloud flow, select the ... icon, select Delete, and then select Delete on the message box that appears.
+To delete a cloud flow, select Delete from the dropdown menu, and then select Delete to confirm.

-Select a cloud flow run from the list of runs to see the inputs and outputs of each step.
+Alternatively, you can open the flow from the My flows page, and then view the history under the 28 day run history section.
+Then, select a cloud flow run from the list to see the inputs and outputs of each step.

 You can have up to 600 flows in your account.
 If you already have 600 flows, delete one before you create another flow.